ibm-cloud-docs/containers/lb.md

         ```sh
         http://169.xx.xxx.xxx:8080
         ```
-        {: codeblock}
+        {: pre}

-5. Repeat the steps 2 - 4 to add a version 1.0 NLB in each zone.
+5. Repeat steps 2–4 to add a version 1.0 NLB in each zone.

 6. If you choose to [enable source IP preservation for an NLB 1.0](#lb_source_ip), ensure that app pods are scheduled onto the edge worker nodes by [adding edge node affinity to app pods](#lb_edge_nodes).
 App pods must be scheduled onto edge nodes to receive incoming requests.